Y O U N G S K I N S

 by Anne Worthington

-There’s always a borderline where you belong and where you don’t.
 Not all borders are physical, not all of them are signposted.
-I often take photographs of people who are behind invisible borders, who are at the brink of something.
-These photographs are part of a documentary that started in 2002 about young people at the brink of adult life, but not there yet.
-No longer children, they are making sense of the world that’s opening up for them and trying out identities.
-Their lives are framed in the landscape of a city that creates collisions with the adult world, sometimes thrown all the way in by circumstances.
+I often take photographs of people who are behind invisible borders, who are at the brinkof something.
+These photographs are part of a documentary that started in 2002 about young people at the brink of adult life.

 About The Artist

-Anne Worthington is a documentary photographer and writer who picked up a camera and taught herself photography as a way of showing what she saw around her.
-Featured in the British Culture Archive and Café Royal Books, she has produced a body of work that shows the effects of the social and economic changes that had begun in the 1980’s.
-Turning to writing as another way of showing what she’s seen, her first novel, The Unheard, won the Michael Schmidt Prize.
+Anne Worthington is a documentary photographer and writer who taught herself photography as a way of showing what she saw around her.
+Featured in the British Culture Archive and Café Royal Books, for over twenty years, she has produced a body of work that shows the effects of the social and economic changes that had begun in the 1980’s.
+Turning to writing as a way of continuing this work, her first novel, The Unheard, won the Michael Schmidt Prize.